-Below are some highlights for a family visit to Oregon, as selected by a group of “ten something” age children who were my students.
+Below are some highlights for a family visit to Oregon, as selected by a group of “ten something” age children who were students of local teacher Janice Jensen.

 The Dorris Ranch at 220 South 2nd St, Springfield, 541/726-4335 was started in 1892.
 You can learn about how Mr. Dorris grew 9,200 filbert nut trees and harvested more than 50 tons of nuts each year.
 You can walk through 75 acres of beautiful forests and 40 acres of pasture and wetlands.
 You can just feel so free and happy!
 Fun Activity: Find out how many filbert nuts are on one tree.